VI. Hours of Service Regulations

 A motor carrier, when using a driver for the first time, must obtain a signed statement from the driver giving the total time on duty during the immediately preceding 7 days.
-When a driver works for more than one carrier, he must submit his daily logs to each carrier with entries indicating both his status and the carrier he served during that period.
+When a driver works for more than one carrier, he must have logs with each carrier with entries indicating both his status and the carrier he served during that period.
 A motor carrier must maintain records of duty status and all supporting documents for each driver it employs for a period of six months from the date of receipt.
-A driver must retain a copy of each record of duty status for the previous 7 consecutive days which shall be in his possession and available for inspection while on duty.
+A driver must retain a copy of each handwritten log for the previous 7 consecutive days which shall be in his possession and available for inspection while on duty.

 Request not only the eight days of driver’s logs from before the accident but also any bills of lading, weight tickets, hotel receipts and other similar documents needed to verify the accuracy of the driver’s logs.

 A driver will be declared out of service if he drives after being on duty in excess of the maximum periods or if he fails to have a record of duty status current on the day of examination and for the prior 7 consecutive days.
 A carrier may not allow a driver who has been declared out of service for violating the maximum hours regulations to operate a motor vehicle until he may lawfully do so under the rules.
 A driver who has been declared out of service for failure to prepare a record of duty status cannot operate a commercial vehicle until he has been off duty for 10 consecutive hours.
 A driver must notify the carrier within 24 hours of being placed out of service for such a violation.

 Request information about prior violations of hours of service regulations by the motor carrier and its drivers.

 Please complete the form on this page to request a copy of our trucking book, Understanding Motor Carrier Claims, Sixth Edition.
 Or, should you like to request a consultation with one of our attorneys, please contact us.